Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/07-viewchild-and-viewchildren/game-catalog/README.md

 }

 ```
-* If we run this now we will find out that the element is not longer undefined.
+* If we run this now we will find out that the element is not longer null.

 ### Step 4.
+Setting Focus

 For last we are going to give focus to the input element.

 __src/app/games/game-list/game-list.component.ts__